hfp/libxstream/documentation/libxstream_contrib.md

 - Discuss design options and trade-offs before implementing.
 - Present options as inline text, not as interactive choice widgets.

-`CLAUDE.md` at the repository root is the machine-readable form of the coding conventions on this page, and is shared between the projects the same way.
-The two must agree; when a policy changes, change both — in LIBXS.
+`CLAUDE.md` at the repository root deliberately holds no policy of its own: it points here and adds only the working agreements that are specific to an assistant.
+One policy, one place — a second copy drifts, and the drift is invisible.

+`CLAUDE.md`, `.editorconfig`, `.pre-commit-config.yaml`, the lint workflow, and `scripts/tool_normalize.sh` travel the same one-directional route as this page: maintained in LIBXS, copied by `make policies`.
+In a dependent project they are generated files — edit them in LIBXS.